Horton Hears a Who!: 2000 stage production

 The story, along with Horton Hatches the Egg, also provides the basic plot for the 2000 Broadway musical Seussical with "the biggest blame fool in the jungle of Nool", Horton the Elephant, as the main protagonist.
 Seussical debuted on November 30, 2000, at the famed Richard Rodgers Theatre with high expectations.
 The music in the play was written by Tony Award winners Lynn Ahrens and Stephen Flaherty.
 The show flopped and eventually closed six months later on May 20, 2001.
 Known as one of "Broadway's biggest losers", Seussical lost an estimated 11 million dollars.
 During its time on Broadway, Seussicals Kevin Chamberlin was nominated for one Tony Award (Best Actor in a Musical).

 2008 film

 Horton Hears a Who! was adapted into a computer-animated feature-length film of the same name in 2008, using computer animation from Blue Sky Studios, the animation arm of 20th Century Fox.
 The cast includes Jim Carrey, Steve Carell, Carol Burnett, Will Arnett, and Amy Poehler.
 It was released on March 14, 2008.
 The film received 18 award nominations including a Kids' Choice Award, Golden Schmoes Award, and Academy of Science Fiction, Fantasy & Horror Films.
 The film also won the American Society of Composers, Authors, and Publishers Award at the ASCAP Film and Television Music Awards show.

-Streaming series
+Television series

-A CGI animated series titled, Horton!, aimed at preschoolers, was released on October 6, 2025 for Netflix.
+A CGI-animated series titled Horton! aimed at preschoolers was released on October 6, 2025 for Netflix.
 The series was previewed at Annecy International Animation Film Festival in June 2025.
 It is co-produced with Brown Bag Films.